Brooklyn’s first “Shared Streets”

 This month, in partnership with the NYC Department of Transportation, the Downtown Brooklyn Partnership brings “Shared Streets” to the neighborhood - temporarily transforming Willoughby Street and Pearl Street from Jay Street to Fulton Street into a pop-up playground with activities, games, and music for all to enjoy.

-Launching in Brooklyn for the first time, this pilot program seeks to make streets enjoyable – and shareable - for pedestrians, cyclists, and motorists alike by replacing parking spaces with seating areas and reducing the speed limit to 5mph.
+Making its debut in Brooklyn, this pilot program seeks to make streets enjoyable – and shareable - for pedestrians, cyclists, and motorists alike by replacing parking spaces with seating areas and reducing the speed limit to 5mph.
 But that’s not all!
 We’re programming a day full of fun, free, outdoor activities that can be enjoyed by all.
 Here’s the play-by-play:

 - All day Downtown Brooklyn students, employees, shoppers and residents can enjoy all kinds of outdoor games, including shuffleboard, foosball, cornhole … to name just a few.